yurii-vyrovyi/sitemap-generator/README.md

 A protocol description could be found [here](https://sitemaps.org/protocol.html).

 ### Notes
 It was created as a test task.
-While it works in general and shows approaches there aree several weak points that need to be improved to make this sitemap generator a real tool:
+While it works in general and shows approaches there are several weak points that need to be improved to make this sitemap generator a real tool:
 - escaping is done partially
 - resulting file size is not limited